ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 > **BREAKING — Google TurboQuant: 6x Memory Compression, 8x Faster Inference, Zero Accuracy Loss**
 >
 > Google published a research paper overnight introducing TurboQuant, an algorithm that compresses key-value cache (KV-cache) in large language models from 16 bits to just 3 bits per value.
-The result: 6x reduction in memory consumption and up to 8x faster inference throughput on NVIDIA H100 GPUs — with no measurable loss in output quality.
+The result: 6x reduction in memory consumption and up to 8x faster inference throughput on NVIDIA H100 GPUs, with no measurable loss in output quality.
 Open-source release expected Q2 2026, likely at ICLR (April 23–25).
 The internet is calling it "Pied Piper."

 **What TurboQuant compresses:**